DoctaneDMS/rest-server-core/README.md

    </bean>
 ```

-## Authorization Components
+## Authentication Components

-### Authorization Service Map
+### Authentication Service Map

-The authorization service map maps a set of authentication services to each repository.
+The authentication service map maps a set of authentication services to each repository.
 Each set of authentication services
 must be defined as a spring bean and implement the AuthenticationService interface.
 The configuration below maps the tenant
 'test' to a set of dummy authentication services implemented by the spring bean 'auth.dummy'.